Rainforest and Bronzebacks (Part 1)

 Egernia cunninghami

 Buoyed by our easy success, we turned towards the Border Ranges.
 I’d been rather disappointed by the area several months before, but with warmer temperatures I was feeling optimistic.
 After successfully navigating the windy but scenic road up, we’d arrived at the gully which I hoped held my last Philoria (for the time being).
 Making our way upstream, their muffled croaks soon surrounded us, where previously I’d heard nothing but wind.
 It wasn’t too long after and the small brown goober was finally visible to the naked eye.
 This species can likely be classed as the plainest of the group but I was stoked nonetheless, 6 months previously I wouldn’t have thought it possible that I would see all NSW species before the end of the year.
-It was definite frogging high.
+It was a definite frogging high.

 Philoria loveridgei